bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 Bisq proves it’s possible.

-And if you can conquer the sociological and psychological challenges to integrating a revenue model into your software, the result can be elegant and empowering: no need to worry about consulting clients, appeasing sponsors, or anything else—just focus on the software!
+If you can conquer the sociological and psychological challenges to integrating a revenue model into your software, the result can be elegant and empowering: no need to worry about consulting clients, appeasing sponsors, or anything else—just focus on the software!

 ## 2. Ensuring User Privacy

-Furthermore, and perhaps even more profound: an integrated revenue model can power a totally new business dynamic.
+Furthermore, and perhaps even more profound is that an integrated revenue model can power a totally new business dynamic—one that protects user privacy by design.

-This new dynamic: protecting user privacy by design.
-Whereas most other ventures are incentivized to exploit user privacy, Bisq is actually incentivized to protect user privacy—by design, through its financial structure.
+Whereas most other ventures are incentivized to exploit user privacy, Bisq is actually incentivized to protect user privacy.

 Let's see how this works.